-As the Company is in managed wind down, the Audited Consolidated Financial Statements for the year ended 30 June 2023 have been prepared on a basis other than going concern.
+As the Company is in managed wind down, the Audited Consolidated Financial Statements for the year ended 30 June 2024 have been prepared on a basis other than that of a going concern.
 Refer to note 2.1 (b) for further information.